Emmet + Visual Studio Code: A golden experience of lightning-fast HTML coding that tickles your sense of omnipotence

 Visual Studio Code - Code Editing.
 Redefined

-When you access the above site, you will find a link to the installation package for your environment, so download and install it.
+When you access the website mentioned above, you will find links to installation packages appropriate for your environment.
+Download and install the appropriate package.

-The installation procedure is very simple, so we will not go into detail here.
+The installation procedure is very simple, so we will omit the details here.

-Once the installation is complete, the Emmet runtime environment is ready!
+Once the installation is complete, you've got the Emmet execution environment set up!

-VSCode itself is a lightweight editor that allows you to write in any language with the right extensions, so I highly recommend it.
+VS Code itself is a lightweight editor that can run in any language if you have the necessary extensions, so I highly recommend it.

 Emmet's Beginnings